igoracportela/bookstore/README.md

 # README

+This app uses:

+* Ruby version: 3.0.3
+* Rails version: 6.1.7
+* Database: sqlite
+* Tests: Rspec

-## About the project
+## About the BookStore

-I'm Igor, I passed my life working on private projects, since 2011.
-So, I decided to create this API to serve a frontend project
+I passed my life working on private projects, since 2011.
+So, I decided to create this API to serve one or more frontend project

 ## Tasks